Extensions of the Deep Galerkin Method

-The remainder of this article is organized as follows: in Section \ref{sec:DGMreview} we review the DGM algorithm, discuss some its theoretical and implementation-related aspects and provide a simple illustrative example in the context of option pricing.
+The remainder of this article is organized as follows: we conclude this section by describing the implementation details of DGM.
 Section \ref{sec:FKequations} tackles the problem of PDEs with integration and positivity constraints using the Fokker-Planck equation as an example.
-In Section \ref{sec:HJBequations} we present the modified DGM algorithm and apply it to solving two HJB equations, namely the Merton problem of optimal investment and an optimal execution problem.
-In Section \ref{sec:HJBsystems} we apply the modified DGM algorithm to a stochastic game which involves multiple agents leading to a system of HJB equations.
-Finally, in Section \ref{sec:meanFieldGames} we combine the techniques discussed in previous sections to solve a mean-field game version of the optimal execution problem, which involves a Fokker-Planck equation that is coupled with an HJB equation.
+In Section \ref{sec:HJBequations}, we present a modified DGM algorithm, called DGM-PIA, and apply it to solving three HJB equations, namely the Merton problem of optimal investment, an optimal execution problem and the multidimensional Linear-Quadratic problem.
+In Section \ref{sec:HJBsystems} we apply the DGM algorithm to a stochastic game which involves multiple agents leading to a system of HJB equations.
+Finally, in Section \ref{sec:meanFieldGames} we apply the DGM algorithm combined with the technique discussed in Section \ref{sec:FKequations} to solve a mean-field game version of the optimal execution problem.